 Q. Will you accept analogue submissions such as slides?

 A. Unfortunately, we are only able to accept digital images submitted using our online form.
-(All submissions must be made digitally regardless of whether shot on analogue or digital).
+(All submissions must be made digitally regardless of whether shot on analog or digital).

 Q. What are the details of the winner's trip to Kyoto?